 Your first day in Oxford

 Take the itinerary recommended in "Oxford in one afternoon" and start in the morning, taking a little more time for your visits.
 You might want to visit Christ Church first: Most tourists come in the afternoon and it's not uncommon to have the college for yourself in the morning.
-Keep in mind that most other colleges only open from 2 to 5pm.
+Bear in mind that most other colleges only open from 2 to 5pm.

 Your second day in Oxford

 A good starting point might be the Covered Market in the city centre.
 There are many tiny shops and food stalls which provide excellent photo opportunities.
 Don't miss the "Cake Shop" where skilled confectioners create the most marvellous cakes before your very eyes.
 Do you want to have a Harley Davidson-shaped cake?
 No problem!
-Is your wive into knitting and you want to surprise her with a sweet little gift the shape of a ball of wool?
+Is your wife into knitting and you want to surprise her with a sweet little gift the shape of a ball of wool?
 It will be ready pronto.
-Look out for the Hot Dog on display - and if you're lucky you can also see Darth Vader made from marzipan!
+Look out for the hot dog cake on display - and if you're lucky you can also see Darth Vader made from marzipan!
 Don't leave the Covered Market without either a cookie from Ben's Cookies or a milk-shake from Moo Moo's.

 If you feel like walking now, you could do the one-hour walk to Iffley Lock.
 Walk down St. Aldate's and cross Folly Bridge, turn left immediately after the bridge and follow the Thames downstream to the lock.
 Watch the students' rowing training or take a look at the house boats mooring on the riverside.
-Further downstream, look out for fritillaries if you are in Oxford in mid- or late April.
+Further downstream, look out for fritillaries on the meadows to your right if you are in Oxford in mid- or late April.
 When you have reached the lock, you can also visit the village of Iffley with its reed-covered houses and the 12th century church.
 Walk back up the river until you're in the city centre again.

-Time for some food now: All along George Street are restaurants (mainly Italian), among them Jamie's Italian by the English star chef Jamie Oliver.
+Time for some food now!
+All along George Street are restaurants (mainly Italian), among them Jamie's Italian by the English star chef Jamie Oliver.
 On High Street is a great Thai place (Chiang Mai Kitchen).
 Cowley Road, a kilometre away from the city centre, is also a good place to eat with restaurants ranging from Indian to Russian and from Greek to Jamaican.
-Or you just grab a sandwich at Pret, located in a former brothel on Cornmarket Street which is supposed to be haunted.
+Or you just grab a sandwich at Pret, located in a former Cornmarket Street brothel which is supposed to be haunted.

 Of course there are many other colleges to choose from.
 If you have time and are still in the mood for college visits, check out some more.
 If not, you might want to get some food again and enjoy a drink in one of Oxford's smallest pubs: The Bear.
-Its walls are full of ties: They say that there are more than 5,000 ties in the pub.
+Its walls are full of ties: they say that there are more than 5,000 ties in the pub.
 Apart from that, The Bear is also a great place for a drink, especially in winter when two fireplaces provide for enough heat to forget the sleet outside.

 Your third day in Oxford

 If you prefer to be outside, there are several nice walks that you could try out.
 Shortly behind the railway station is a very nice path along river Thames that leads you out of the city towards the village of Wolvercote.
 En route you pass many colourful house boats and several sites where swimming in the Thames is possible.
 The water up here is still clean enough and the scenery could not be more beautiful: wide open skies above Port Meadow, another one of these nature refuges in Oxford, and the wind rustling in the old trees.
+It's also a popular spot for a picnic.
 Another option is to discover the Oxford Canal just west of the city centre.
 You can walk up the canal through this tranquil part of Oxford and cross any one of the bridges which will take you to Jericho, a nice part of the city.
 Another idea is to walk through the University Parks.

 You should also not miss punting on the river Cherwell.
 Punts can be hired at Magdalen Bridge or at the north end of the University Parks at the Cherwell Boathouse.